FAQs About Behind-the-Wheel Driver's Test

 • All of your lights and lenses must be unbroken and operational.

-• Check your rearview and side mirrors to ensure that they are secure and positioned for your height.
+• Check your rearview and side mirrors to ensure they are secure and positioned for your height.

 • Make sure your front seats are free and clear.
 (No food, trash, liquid, etc.)